Triple Braided’s approach is about Standing Stronger Together! When we encourage, motivate and support one another, the results make us stronger.

 Next Julie took a position as a Wellness Health Educator at Illinois State University providing workshops, seminars, wellness programs, and nutrition counseling for students – while also teaching part time in the Family and Consumer Sciences department.

 In 2002, she and her husband began their growing family with the birth of their first of three children.
-Over these past 14 years, Julie has been an active stay at home mom, working part time in a variety of entrepreneurial endeavors, community and school activities while also building a thriving nutrition and wellness practice.
+Over these past 16 years, Julie has been an active stay at home mom, working part time in a variety of entrepreneurial endeavors, community and school activities and building a thriving nutrition practice.